sdss/clu/docs/sphinx/new-actor.rst

 This may look daunting so let's break it into smaller pieces:

 - We have two actors that are both producers (i.e., can send messages) and consumers (can receive messages).
 Messages can either be commands or replies.
-- There is a global exchange, ``actor_exchange`` used both to send commands and replies.
+- There is a global exchange, ``clu_exchange`` used both to send commands and replies.
 The exchange is of type `topic <https://www.rabbitmq.com/tutorials/tutorial-five-python.html>`_, which  allow queues to subscribe to them and receive only messages that match a certain *routing key*.
 - Each actor has a queue for commands and another for replies.
 The command queue (``<actor>_commands``) only gets messages whose routing key contains the key ``command`` and the name of the actor, and ignores all other command messages.
 The replies queue, ``<actor>_replies``, receives all messages with topic ``reply`` in the routing key.

 More actors can be added to this picture, but they all share the same basic components.
 This enables us to create a slightly modified `RCP <https://www.rabbitmq.com/tutorials/tutorial-six-python.html>`_ pattern in which the callback queue is fixed and we use a topic exchange instead of a direct one.